 The WordPress security team works diligently to provide important security updates and vulnerability patches.
 However, the use of third-party plugins and themes exposes users to additional security threats.

 By regularly installing the latest versions of core WordPress files and extensions, you can ensure that your website possesses all of the prevailing security patches and your WordPress site is more secure.

 Plugins and themes can become deprecated, obsolete, or include bugs that pose serious security risks to your WordPress website.

-To protect your WordPress installation and improve security, we recommend that you audit your plugins and themes on a regular basis.
+To secure your WordPress installation and improve security, we recommend that you audit your plugins and themes on a regular basis.